Looking for the best pulse oximeter? This guide is here to help you choose the right one - and help show you the best price you can get it for.

 Certain conditions require regular monitoring, while athletes and pilots can all benefit from having their own devices.
 In a time when acute respiratory diseases are rampant (SARS, Covid-19) anyone might be able to detect a drop in lung capacity by taking regular readings, though of course you can only help your doctor, not replace them!

 Zacurate’s 500DL is not their first finger pulse oximeter designed for the home market, so they’ve had the chance to address a few issues, not least that the predecessor could only display up to 99% rather than the 100% maximum SpO2.
 Carrying CE & FDA approval, this device can produce a reading to its large, clear display in 10 seconds, and (according to the manufacturer) is less susceptible to inaccuracies if slightly moved and has better ambient light compensation.
 The 500DL is intended for adults but can read any fingers large enough, so kids over 12 should be fine.
 There is no memory, but the batteries should be good for 40 hours worth of reading so even with the ten seconds it takes to shut down after use that one set of AAAs will last a while!
+We certainly appreciated a silicon cover and lanyard coming in the kit (which cost less than the cover for a new phone).

 On the face of it, this is a slightly chunky (3.8cm/1.5in) black polished thumb-ring.
 A second glance shows you it’s no piece of jewellery though – the discrete built in display giving the game away.
-Inside the dark pebble is a rechargeable battery providing up to 16 hours of recording, at 1s intervals, of blood oxygen, pluse (BPM), and motion.
+Inside the dark pebble is a rechargeable battery providing up to 16 hours of recording, at 1s intervals, of blood oxygen, pulse (BPM), and motion.
 All your data can be synced over Bluetooth 4 to your App or desktop (the latter offering printing or PDF export).
 The ring can also be set to vibrate should it drop below the level of your choice.
 Marketed as an alternative for wrist-worn alternatives, this certainly seems more convenient, though the outlay is considerably more than a simple ‘dumb’ finger measure, but if you’re monitoring your sleep this is an excellent choice (you can also use it without removing nail varnish too, if that’s important to you!).

 Whether featuring a playful design will fool the kids into thinking this is not a medical device is open to debate.
 My 4 year old never fell for the sweet taste in kids medicines, and would see right through this.
 So the styling is never going to make your kids sit still for ten seconds, but it’s still handy to take readings from children from 1 to 12 years (other kids fingertip devices only work from 2 years).
 Larger ‘adult’ fingertip readers can produce incorrect results if they don’t grip the finger properly, so if your kids are your concern your choices are limited.
 The 200mAh lithium battery and Type-C USB recharge connector does make rival AAA-powered devices seem a bit ‘old tech’, but there is a bump in price which can’t just be explained by the cartoon penguin/bird.